Prof. Dr. Sophie Loidolt

 Visiting Researchers

 Anto Varghese, PhD candidate at the Indian Institute of Technology Madras, India.
 Dissertation project: „Dialogue and Sociality.
-A Contemporary Phenomenological Reading“ (Nov.
-2023 – March 2024)
+A Contemporary Phenomenological Reading“.
+(Nov.
+2023 – March 2025)

 Tristan Hedges, PhD Fellow at the Centre for Subjectivity Research (University of Copenhagen) in the ERC-Project “Who are we?”
 Dissertation project: “Us and Them: A Phenomenological Approach to Collective Identity”.
-Research stay (April 2023 – Juni 2023)
+(April 2023 – June 2023)

 Nayana Bibile, PhD (University of New South Wales, Sydney, Australia)